Louisiana Lease Agreement with ezSign

 Ending and Renewing

-Fixed Term Lease: Notice is not required and the tenant shall vacate the premises unless otherwise specified within the lease.
+Fixed-Term Lease: Notice is not required for Lease termination and the Tenant shall vacate the premises unless otherwise specified in the Lease Agreement.

 Returned Payment Fee

 Returned payment fees may not exceed $25 or 5% of the face amount, whichever is greater.
 Any such fees must be specified in the Lease Agreement.

 Late fees should remain reasonable and related to the Landlord's actual expenses incurred.

 Landlords may require Tenants to obtain renters insurance, and could make the failure to do so a breach of the Lease Contract.

 Landlords are not required to give notice, however, it’s always recommended to give at least 24 hours’ notice before entering Leased premises.

 There are no stated regulations forcing a landlord to accept a sub-lease arrangement.

 Contact your local housing or zoning office to ensure your rental property complies with city and county requirements for inspections, rent control, occupancy limits, property codes, and zoning.
 Many cities and counties require inspections or registrations and have specific maintenance regulations.